I Lived With My Man Before Marriage – 9 Benefits

-Are you thinking if there are any benefits of living together before marriage?
+Are you wondering if there are any benefits of living together before marriage?

-Or do you feel it’s magic best saved for after you say “I do”?
+Or do you feel living together is magic best saved for after you say “I do”?

-And the magic will finally die down, and everything becomes routine and back to earth.
+And everything becomes routine and back to earth.

 So whether you live together now or wait until you’re married, you’d still have problems like every average couple.